Brain Haze Courtesy of PMS

 The Cosmo article goes on to offer various ways to combat this problem including :

-- Reduce your schedule during PMS to avoid getting overwhelmed
+- Reduce your schedule the week prior to your period to avoid getting overwhelmed.

 - Drink coffee but no more than 3 cups a day.